fhansen1/colour-contrast/README.md

 * **Josef Jan Krivan**
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/fhansen1/colour-contrast/blob/master/LICENSE">LICENSE.md</a> file for details

 ## Plugins used